orsonteodoro/gcf2/README.md

 less chance of triggering the sanitizer check.
 2. Rollback dependencies without CFI.
 This is not desirable since it lowers mitigation.
-3. Ignore linker warnings with linker-errors-as-warnings.conf added per package.
+3. Ignore linker errors with linker-errors-as-warnings.conf added per package.
 This should only be done for shared-lib packages without executables.
 It is assumed that these packages will link to an executable package that is or will be linked to UBSan or be CFIed.